Early Life Investments, LLC

 Educational only: The author of Early Life Investments is not a Certified Financial Planner.
 The content here reflects the author's personal opinions and experience and is for general educational purposes only.
 Read the full disclaimer.

-From the Blog
+From the Blog — May 25, 2026

 Financially Savvy Kids

 Savings accounts are the first thing most people think of when they want to teach their children to save.
 Most parents start some type of savings account at an early age to incentivize saving over spending.
 I did this for both of my children to teach them about saving.
-The most common accounts opened are with Credit Unions and Banks.
-In reality the actual type of institution doesn't matter.
+The most common accounts opened are with credit unions and banks.
+In reality the actual type of institution doesn’t matter.
 Look for one that is kid friendly to help associate positive memorable feelings with going to the bank.
-Early in life your child's mind is associating feelings of good and bad with everything they see and do.
-A crowded, smelly and run down bank will not develop a sense of pleasure in a child's mind.
-In the same way you teach them firefighters are good people you need to associate the bank with those same feelings.
+Early in life your child’s mind is associating feelings of good and bad with everything they see and do.
+A crowded, smelly and run down bank will not develop a sense of pleasure in a child’s mind.
+In the same way you teach them firefighters are good people you need to associate the bank with those same positive feelings.